Candy, Vitamin or Painkiller: Which One Is Your Product?

 Does It Matter Which One Your Product Is?

-But I think it’s also possible for a product to be candy, vitamin and painkiller at the same time for different people
+You can build a successful product with candy, vitamins or painkillers.
+It's also possible for a product to be candy, vitamin and painkiller at the same time for different people.

 So I think better questions to ask about your product are:

-4. Are we focusing on the right group of customers?
+- Are we focusing on the right group of customers?
 A vitamin for one person could be a painkiller for another.

-Bottom line — you don’t always have to offer a painkiller.
+Bottom line: you don't always have to offer a painkiller.
 Obviously, having an addictive painkiller will probably increase your chances of success.

 Whatever you have, be honest with yourself.
 There's no point deluding yourself that everyone's going to love your ‘cool’ idea.